-- Students are welcome and encouraged to provide feedback to course staff routinely.
+Students are welcome and encouraged to provide feedback to course staff routinely.
 This may be on an individual basis with course staff/tutors or through class representatives for feedback to the course team at term course meetings and annual Course Management Committee meetings.
-There is also an opportunity to provide feedback to External Examiners prior to the Court of Examiners' meeting in August each year. - Reflective Practice: Reflection & Integration end of term sessions provide opportunities for students to provide feedback to the course staff. - Written, anonymous evaluation forms are also distributed at the end of each term. - The Faculty Office administers online surveys on alternate years https://www.tcd.ie/teaching-learning/quality/quality-assurance/evaluation.php
+There is also an opportunity to provide feedback to External Examiners prior to the Court of opportunities for students to provide feedback to the course staff.